Dhruv88/Document-Scanner/README.md

 # Document-Scanner
 A simple document scanner for desktop.
 Allows you to scan pictures using a webcam.
 Also if you already have images you can use it to detect the document in those image.
 Also allows you to crop the document according to ur needs.
+The scanner uses contour and edge detection to detect the document.

+# Tools used:
+Opencv library in python

 # Some screenshots from the application in action
 ![image](https://user-images.githubusercontent.com/55611035/128759839-24a0c820-6204-4f41-9fd9-47e216791793.png)